Meet The Rising Star Behind The Cover Of The June 2022 Issue Of Model & Mode Magazine: Kristin Venae

 Working in an industry whose only emphasis is on the outside characteristics of a person, how have you stayed grounded?

-Is your family supportive of your career?
+Is your family supportive of you being in the modeling industry?

 What are your future plans?
 Inside your career or out of it.